Reeceeboii/WikiIRC-Bot/README.md

-# WikiIRC-dev.reecemercer.Bot
+# WikiIRC-Bot
 ### This was developed as part of a university module: IN2011 Computer Networks
-WikiIRC-dev.reecemercer.Bot is an IRC bot with MediaWiki API integrations.
+WikiIRC-Bot is an IRC bot with MediaWiki API integrations.

 ## Running the bot
 The bot takes 3 commands: the address of a remote (or local for testing) host system, the port of the remote host's IRC